Edmund Fitzalan (1327-1382): Career

 FitzAlan was knighted in 1352 and owned numerous manors throughout the counties of Devon, Dorset, Somerset, and Sussex.
+In 1359-60 he fought with his own retinue in France; and in 1363 he was appointed to a commission of oyer and terminer in Devon.
 In 1364, he was sent to Flanders on the king's service then in 1368 Pope Urban V sent him to King Edward III to communicate verbally "the present state of the Roman church in Italy".
 In 1369 and 1370, FitzAlan fought in several military campaigns in France including the Battle of Pontvallain under the command of his second cousin once removed, Edward the Black Prince, during the Hundred Years' War.
+Certainly his standing by the late 1360s was significant.

 When his father died in 1376, FitzAlan quarrelled with his half-siblings, the children of his father's second marriage, over inheritance rights.
 He was imprisoned in the Tower of London until he was released in 1377 by request of his brothers-in-law, who stood mainprise for him.
 Despite his persistent protests, he eventually lost his inheritance.

 In February 1381, FitzAlan went to Gascony on a military expedition and died sometime before 12 February 1382.
 After his death, his daughters brought a failed suit in 1382 against their half-uncle, Richard FitzAlan, 11th Earl of Arundel (died 1397).